 Framing her eyes to do the smiling, the birth of the “Hidden smile” project began.
 At that moment neither of them realized that this photo would later become one of the most iconic photos in Vietnam and now the world.
 Her expression was so intriguing and inspiring to him.
 Even though her smile is hidden, there’s so much written on her face.

-It turns out that covering your mouth as you smiled is a common action for the elders in Vietnam, especially among females.
+It turns out that covering your mouth as you smiled is a common action for the females in Vietnam, especially among elders.

 Here in Vietnam, it’s common for elders to cover their mouths when they are speaking, giggling softly or laughing uncontrollably.
 When people are shy, they cover their mouths with their hands.
 A lot of older people in Vietnam, through hardships have lost their front teeth so they also cover their mouths.
 But besides this, look closely at the eyes, the hands and the face.
 What stories can you imagine about this woman’s life?